 Both offer Static Forms and Pop-Up Forms that you can personalize and control on who to show, when, and where, as well as A/B, test them.

-Klaviyo has had time to evolve and develop their own powerful analytics tool.
+Klaviyo has had time to evolve and develop its own powerful analytics tool.
 It is equally matched by HubSpot, you could even say HubSpot’s offer is better in that it can aggregate the data from your various marketing channels as well.
-No more having to look for the Google Analytics numbers, your Shopify numbers, and then try to match them to your Email Marketing numbers, you get all in one place.

 Look at that Unsubscribe Rate.
 Someone should be working on it (should be below 0.3%)